johnwr-response/ngrx-course/LOCAL_NOTES.md

 - Loading NgRx Entity Data using a Router Resolver
 - NgRx Effects - Fetching Data From the Backend
 - Understanding the NgRx Entity Format
+- Implementing Reducers Using the NgRx Entity Adapter